open-organization/open-org-definition/open_org_maturity_model.md

 - Some members of the organization unite to define values and principles, but are not clearly supported when they do

-- People feel welcome to participate in and contribute to the organization, and people feel comfortable sharing their thoughts and opinions without fear of retribution
+- Members of the organization feel comfortable sharing their thoughts and opinions without fear of retribution, but only in familiar domains

 - People understand that the best ideas win, and leadership responsibilities accrue to people with histories of contribution and commitment

-- A common language for the organization emerges
+- A common language for the organization is embryonic or partially formed, but not all organization members are fluent and gaining fluency requires individual effort

 ### Level 2

-- Documents expressing shared visions and agreements—like mission statements and codes of conduct—are easily accessible, and people reference them often
+- Members of the organization collectively document shared visions and agreements like mission statements and codes of conduct, make them easily accessible, and reference them often

-- Onboarding materials and orientation rituals provide adequate context for helping new members understand how the organization will benefit from their contributions
+- Members of the organization feel comfortable sharing their thoughts and opinions without fear of retribution; onboarding materials and orientation rituals provide adequate context for helping new members understand how the organization will benefit from their contributions

 - Leaders demonstrate dedication to the organization's shared values, and they model the behavior the organization has determined admirable when they help resolve conflicts or other issues

-- People make an effort to explain jargon, acronyms, and inside jokes to new members of the organization
+- A common language for the organization is embryonic or partially formed, and members make efforts to explain/document jargon, acronyms, and inside jokes to each other—especially new members

 ### Level 3

-- Shared values and principles inform decision-making, conflict resolution, and assessment processes
+- Shared values and principles inform decision-making, conflict resolution, and assessment processes among members of the organization, who reference these values and principles consistently in both verbal and written formats

-- People demonstrate shared consciousness and empowered execution; they feel a sense of agency and responsibility to the community
+- The organization is proactive in telling members that it benefits from their contributions; as such, members demonstrate shared consciousness and empowered execution, and feel a sense of agency and responsibility to the community

 - Leaders understand that they grow by helping others grow, and they mentor junior members of the organization

-- People collect and share stories that emerge from the community in order to articulate its identity, attract new members, grow, and provide mentorship
+- A common language for the organization exists, such that members are not only fluent but can also articulate the organization's identity, formulate stories that attract new members, grow, and provide mentorship